lindraaa/python_coding_challenge/README.md

 # python_coding_challenge

-Create a Python function that calculates and returns the area of a circle when given its radius as a parameter.
+Write a Python function that converts a temperature in Celsius to Fahrenheit.
+The formula for this conversion is: Fahrenheit = (Celsius * 9/5) + 32.

-Modify the function to handle negative radii gracefully and return an error message.
-(Hint: use the assert statement)
+Modify the function to handle temperature values in different temperature scales (e.g., Kelvin) (Hint: use a second parameter to specify the scale).

-Create a Python script that prompts the user to input a radius and then displays the calculated area.
-(Hint: use the input function)
+Create a command-line tool that allows users to input a temperature in Celsius and get the corresponding temperature in Fahrenheit.
+(Hint: use the input() function to get user input).

-Enhance the function to round the calculated area to a specified number of decimal places.
-(Hint: use the round function)